ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 * Changing workflows to ensure that Research Briefings are subjected indexed in a timely fashion, so our research colleagues don't wonder which hole their publications have disappeared into.

-* Making good on a semi-regretted promise to [produce a print version](https://trello.com/c/yCybS5Wc/86-csv-output-for-testing-with-research-short-list) of said Subject Specialist Finder.
+* Making good on a promise to [produce a print version](https://trello.com/c/yCybS5Wc/86-csv-output-for-testing-with-research-short-list) of said Subject Specialist Finder.
 How hard could it be?

 * Attempting to leapfrog whatever computational process and permission hurdles might prevent us from taking the Single Subject View&trade; / Subject Specialist Finder into production.